 So now that you’re confidently tracking cycle time and all 4 phases, what can you do to make the cycle time of your engineering org more consistent and efficient?
 How can you reap the rewards of good developer experience, efficiency, predictability and delivering on your promises to the business?

-Follow our recipe to improve your engineering efficiency:
+Follow our recipe to improve your developer productivity:

 1. Benchmark Your Cycle Time & Identify Areas That Need Focus